Rian-Carter/rpg/README.md

 * You may need to install Node.js on your machine in order to get working, you can follow the instructions here for more information: https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js

-### Build Scripts

-`npm install` - This command installs a package and any packages that it depends on.

-`npm run start` - This runs an arbitrary command specified in the package's "start" property of its "scripts" object.
-If no "start" property is specified on the "scripts" object, it will run node server.js.

-`npm run build` - Build for production

 ## Known Bugs

 * Please report any issues to: